eclipse/upm/docs/apichanges.md

  and Python, the examples have been modified to use these methods rather than the methods that return data in argument pointers or arrays.

+ * **lpd8806** The constructor for this driver was updated to allow specifying a SPI bus number.
+This is now the first parameter, the number of LEDs on the strip is now the last (3rd) parameter instead.

 # v1.1.0